coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 4. Run `git-annex list` and see what files are available for getting (all the files are also broken symbolic links)
 5. Run `git-annex get FILENAME` and see it appear.
+6. Figure out how git-annex knows where to automatically store every file.
+   Hint: check the git-annex manual page.
+List the rules that exist for the "triton" and "allas" remotes.
 :::